frankwxu/agentic-AI4-forensics/README.md

 - `lab3_react_pattern/`: ReAct lab for step-by-step communication verification with tool calls
 - `lab4_planning_pattern/`: Planning lab for phone access, call timing, and delayed WhatsApp delivery
 - `lab5_multiagent_pattern/`: Multiagent lab for transmission assessment and chain-of-custody review
+- `projects/final-project/`: Capstone project that applies and evaluates all five patterns

 Each onboarding lab folder includes its own instructions and supporting materials for that part of the setup or warm-up sequence.